Time to take a close look – my Blinkist review

 Okay, let’s get to the meat.
 When you click on a book summary inside your library, you’ll be taken to the very first blink, which is always the same and called “What’s in it for me?”.

 It explains the benefits you’ll get from reading the following blinks and what you’re about to learn.
-You’ll also notice a fairly new feature on the bottom of the page, the audio player.
+You’ll also notice a fairly new feature on the bottom of the page, the audio player for web.
 If you press play, you can listen to the audio version of this first overview blink.
-Currently, the audio feature is not available in full on the website.
-To listen to the remaining blinks, you have to use the app.
+Blinkist has now also enabled this feature for all remaining blinks, so you can listen to the full audio version of each summary right in your web browser, not just inside the app.

 The “What’s in it for me?” section will give you a good idea of whether this summary is right for you.
 Don’t like what you’re about to read?
 No problem, go back to your library and pick another summary to read.